devjanaprime/snyderWoodStoryteller/readme.md

-THis was a sketch, I've moved this idea over to a different project in vanilla JS: []()
+This was a sketch, I've moved this idea over to a different project in vanilla JS: [https://github.com/devjanaprime/snyderWoodStoryMaker](https://github.com/devjanaprime/snyderWoodStoryMaker)

 Snyder Wood Storyteller
 =======================